JauniusPinelis/RegistrationDemo/readme.md

 ## Notes

-1. I realise that a single Razor (With minimal Jquery) + Asp.net MVC project would be a simplier and easier to run solution/ However, I wanted this split this application into several parts/projects:
+1. I realise that a single Razor (With minimal Jquery) + Asp.net MVC project would be a simplier and easier to run solution.
+This could feel "over-engeneered"
+However, I wanted this split this application into several parts/projects:
 - Registration.Core - The logic of the project (independent of Infrastructure/DB/API).
 Not much there, only models as the app is quite straightforward.
 - Registration.Api - Presentation layer